IgnaceMenace/DotFiles/README.md

-The sway config can be run without Waybar if you comment the code that call it and uncomment the code for swaybar which is the built in bar
+The sway config can be run without Waybar if you comment the code that call it and uncomment the code for swaybar which is the built in bar There is a python script to automatically alternate the tiling layout in the config file.
+It's just a fork

 ## Waybar
 - JetBrains mono Fonts